 Bondi Beach – Sydney, Australia

 The north side of this popular beach in Sydney is where you’ll find the queer sunbathers, while locals and visitors tend to occupy the rest.
-Here you’ll encounter lots of eye candy showing off their hard-earned physiques.
+At Bondi Beach you’ll encounter lots of eye candy showing off their hard-earned physiques.
 Alcohol is not permitted on the beach but fear not, there are several bars and restaurants nearby to enjoy an afternoon cocktail or three.
 Take the 380 or 333 bus from Circular Quay toward North Bondi, Dover Heights, Watsons Bay or Bondi Beach.

 Black’s Beach – San Diego, USA

 Though this beach requires a bit of effort to reach, its beauty and the beautiful guys are worth it.
 It’s south of Torrey Pines State Beach and north of La Jolla Shores.
 You can park at the “Torrey Pines Glider Port”.
 Upon arriving, you’ll have to make your way down a small cliff in order to reach the sand.
 Don’t worry, it’s totally doable.
 On the north side of this long flat beach is where you’ll find the gays, some tanning in the nude and others in speedos or boardshorts.
-It’s a good place to enjoy boogie boarding, surfing or simply enjoying the views.
+Black's Beach is a good place to enjoy boogie boarding, surfing or simply enjoying the views.

 Ipanema Farme de Amoedo Beach – Rio de Janeiro, Brazil